 How to Clean Your Tub So It Won’t Stain

 Immediately after bathing in turmeric, drain the water and inspect your tub basin in good light.
 If you notice any staining, apply a baking soda solution for 10-20 minutes.
-(If I’ve taken the turmeric bath before bed, I’ll just go to sleep and rinse it out in the morning.)
-Then scrub with a soft sponge or Mr. Clean Magic Eraser.
-(If you’ve never used Mr. Clean Magic Eraser, you are definitely missing out.
-Theis cleaning aid really is practically magic — and very inexpensive, too.)
-Next, rinse the solution and dry with a soft microfiber cloth.
+Next, rinse the solution and dry with a soft microfiber cloth or Mr. Clean Magic Eraser.

 It’s always best to know your bathtub material, in order to find the most effective cleaning solution.
 Is your tub made from one of these common materials?